Publishing listings to third party portal aggregators, such as XML2U

 9. Activate the process with the button in the top right corner and confirm activation.

-Note: The Visualforce component "Portal Syndication" will only update after a page refresh.
+Note: The Visualforce component "Portal Syndication" may only update after a page refresh.

-Once the listing has been validated simply click the "Publish" or "Add" button to add to your feed.
+Once the listing has been validated, so "is allowed to be published", simply click the "Publish" or "Add" button to add the listing to your feed:

-By default the 15 digit ID is given, to convert to the 18 digit please go to this ID Converter.
+By default you may be provided with a 15 character ID.
+To convert this to the 18 digit version please go to this ID Converter, paste the 15 and generate the 18-long version.
 The Portal Record ID can be found in the URL of the portal record you created.

-After adding the two ID's you will be able to see the XML feed and all your listings in it.
-Now send this URL to XML2U after creating your account.
+After adding the two ID's you will be able to see the XML feed and all your published listings in it.
+Send this URL to XML2U after creating your account (or other 3rd party).

 - How often is my listing published? - It completely depends on the portals.
 Any "Save" on a listing will instantly update the feed that listing is currently on.
 With some portals we have "real-time" connections, so every "Save" on the listing will reflect on the portal almost immediately.
 But we also know of portals, that only update once a night or every few hours.

-With XML2U it depends on them how often they send to portals.
+With XML2U it depends on them how often they pick it up from your feed URL and send to portals.